alyssaq/timezones-buddy/README.md

 ## Tests
 Start server and open browser to <http://localhost:2000/tests>
-Open developer tools ensure there are no errors in the console.
+Open developer tools and verify that there are no errors in the console.